The Rolling Stones: 1978–1982: Commercial peak

 The Rolling Stones reached number 20 on the Billboard Hot 100 in 1982 with "Hang Fire".
 Their 1981 American Tour was their biggest, longest, and most colourful production to date.
 It was the highest-grossing tour of that year.
 It included a concert at Chicago's Checkerboard Lounge with Muddy Waters, in one of his last performances before his death in 1983.
 Some of the shows were recorded.
 This resulted in the 1982 live album Still Life (American Concert 1981) which reached number 4 in the UK and number 5 in the US, and the 1983 Hal Ashby concert film Let's Spend the Night Together, filmed at Sun Devil Stadium in Tempe, Arizona and the Brendan Byrne Arena in the Meadowlands, New Jersey.

 In mid-1982, to commemorate their 20th anniversary, the Rolling Stones took their American stage show to Europe.
 The European tour was their first in six years and used a similar format to the American tour.
-The band were joined by former Allman Brothers Band keyboardist Chuck Leavell, who continues to perform and record with them.
+The band was joined by former Allman Brothers Band keyboardist Chuck Leavell, who continues to perform and record with them.
 By the end of the year, the Stones had signed a new four-album recording deal with a new label, CBS Records, for a reported $50 million, then the biggest record deal in history.